SL-1: Design and operations

+A classified 1956 preliminary design study, using BORAX-III as a basis, calculated the total construction cost for the prototype reactor to be $228,789.
+This estimate for just the reactor and its components did not include any of the buildings or the rest of the reactor plant.

 The prototype was constructed at the National Reactor Testing Station west of Idaho Falls from July 1957 to July 1958.
-It went critical on August 11, 1958, became operational on October 24, and was formally dedicated on December 2, 1958.
+It went critical for the first time on August 11 1958, became operational on October 24, and was formally dedicated on December 2 1958.

 The 3 MW (thermal) boiling water reactor (BWR) used 93.20% highly enriched uranium fuel.
 It operated with natural circulation, using light water as a coolant (vs. heavy water) and moderator.
 ANL used its experience from the BORAX experiments to design the reactor.
 The circulating water system operated at 300 psi flowing through fuel plates of uranium-aluminum alloy.

 The plant was turned over to the Army for training and operating experience in December 1958 after extensive testing, with Combustion Engineering Incorporated (CEI) acting as the lead contractor beginning February 5, 1959.

 Trainees in the Army Reactor Training Program included members of the Army, called cadre, who were the primary plant operators.
 Many maritime civilians also trained along with a few Air Force and Navy personnel.
-While plant operation was generally done by the cadre in two-man crews, any development of the reactor was to be supervised directly by CEI staff.
-CEI decided to perform development work on the reactor as recent as the latter half of 1960 in which the reactor was to be operated at 4.7 MWthermal for a "PL-1 condenser test."
+While plant operation was generally done by the cadre in two-man crews, development of the reactor was supervised directly by CEI staff.
+CEI decided to perform development work on the reactor as recent as the latter half of 1960 in which the reactor was to be operated at 4.7 MWthermal for a "PL-1 condenser test".
 As the reactor core aged and boron neutron poison strips corroded and flaked off, CEI calculated that about 18% of the boron in the core had been lost.
-This resulted in the addition of cadmium sheets (also a poison) on November 11, 1960, which were installed "to several tee slot positions to increase reactor shutdown margin."
+On November 11, 1960, CEI installed cadmium sheets (also a poison) "to several tee slot positions to increase reactor shutdown margin".